auerlab/fasda/README.md

 The sample output below is from Mus musculus annotations (GRCm39) and 3 hisat2 BAM files with 68, 89, and 76 million reads, representing three time points during development.
-This 3-condition differential analysis runs in 6 minutes on a Core i5 2.9GHz (ThinkCenter M92p-tiny) and uses less than 2 megabytes (yes, megabytes - not gigabytes) of RAM.
+This 3-condition differential analysis runs in 6 minutes on a Core i5 2.9GHz (ThinkCenter M92p-tiny) and uses about 2 megabytes (yes, megabytes - not gigabytes) of RAM.
 The analysis for just conditions 1 and 2 runs in 4.5 minutes.